 Flavors are just the beginning of your clean label toolbox.
 Here are two “secret” ingredients you can use to simplify your labels, and help consumers satisfy their appetite for products made by nature:

 E.M.C.s – Continuing with our Cheddar example, Cheddar Enzyme-Modified Cheese is basically Cheddar cheese curd that has been treated with enzymes to produce a concentrated cheese flavor ingredient in the form of a paste.
 E.M.C.
 Cheddar contains real dairy components and allows you to remain clean label by using no flavor.

-All-Natural Dairy Ingredients – The Edlong® Simply Dairy line contains concentrated dairy ingredients that naturally deliver impactful dairy essences.
-Edlong® Simply Dairy Cheddar is listed as Cheddar cheese on your product label, and is a perfect complement to a clean label product.
+All-Natural Dairy Ingredients – The Edlong® Simply Dairy flavors as well as our many of our other natural flavors contain concentrated dairy ingredients that naturally deliver impactful dairy essences.
+For example, the Edlong® Simply Dairy Cheddar can be listed as Cheddar cheese on your product label, and is a perfect complement to a clean label product.
 These authentic ingredients provide a more balanced flavor profile and lack the “soapy” characteristic associated with other E.M.C.s.

-Establishing a common flavor labeling vocabulary lets you have more productive conversations about product development, R&D, purchasing, marketing and regulatory requirements.
-For clean label help from every angle—including making sense of the upcoming USDA Organic regulatory update that will be implemented on December 27, 2019—contact Edlong.
+Establishing a common flavor labeling vocabulary lets you have more productive conversations about product development, R&D, purchasing, marketing, and regulatory requirements.
+For clean label help from every angle make sure to contact the dairy experts at Edlong.